Danypoz1986/Daily-Digest/readme.md

 - Currently, the app fetches fresh articles only on user login to avoid exceeding API rate limits.
 - Ideally, all users should receive the same hourly news, regardless of login time.
 - Implementing a background server fetch or cron job would require a paid NewsData.io subscription or cloud backend.
+- Despite applying filters to avoid duplicates, sometimes the same news appears multiple times in the feed.
+This is likely due to inconsistencies in the NewsData API response.
+Filtering by title, URL, and content hash was attempted in the code.

 ### 🔄 Favorites Sync Enhancements